GeneralUserModels/pack/README.md

 ---

-## `uv run -m label` — Label a recorded session (VLM + LLM)
+## `uv run -m label` — Label a recorded session (VLM)

-**What it does:** loads recorded sessions (or raw video), chunks and formats them, runs VLM/LLM labeling to produce captions, and optionally renders annotated videos.
+**What it does:** loads recorded sessions (or raw video), chunks and formats them, runs VLM labeling to produce captions, and optionally renders annotated videos.

 ### Session selection (mutually exclusive)